JosepMariaVila/ForwarderAmountParameterSystem/README.md

 You can modifiy the amount of parts sent to each beneficiary modifiying the hook parameter AMO performing an invoke transaction wit the desired number-parts:

+If the amount to send to a beneficiary is 0 parts out of 10, set in the invoke transaction the parameter AMO to 00.

 If the amount to send to a beneficiary is 1 part out of 10, set in the invoke transaction the parameter AMO to 01.

 If the amount to send to a beneficiary are 2 parts out of 10, set in the invoke transaction the parameter AMO to 02.